SpectralHiss/space-ape-gbe/README.md

 set env `API_KEY` to your api key
-`API_URL` should also be set to "https://giantbomb.com" and run `docker-compose run binary` to run the binary
+`API_URL` should also be set to "https://giantbomb.com"

-NOTE:
+run the binary with :
+`docker run  -e API_URL=https://giantbomb.com -e API_KEY=YOUR_KEY` IMAGE

+API GOTCHAS:
 We discovered this api has pagination and only allows a maximum limit value of 100 Despite giantbomb's api has an invalid api key error the api just returns 401 with an empty body. empty api_key returns INVALID API KEY response whereas an incorrect key returns empty body

 TODO:
-use query filtering to reduce payload
+use query filtering to reduce payload parallelize page fetch also (only done dlc fetching in parallel)

+presentation:
-sort out null -> not yet released flatten out Name -> string spawn and waitgroup synchronization for each page request and dlc query
+sort out null -> not yet released flatten out Name -> string format flag ? yaml json text/template

-// currently this will dump the json as is, improvement could be to use "text/template" to beautify and flatten name or give option